andrewstiefel/andrewstiefel.com/_posts/2022-01-24-style-atom-xsl.md

 You can either use the excellent [Jekyll Feed plugin][2]{:target="_blank" rel="noopener noreferrer"}, or create your own template using liquid tags and save it in your project as `feed.xml`.

-I chose to create my own template so I could incorporate some additional markup.
+I chose to create my own template, so I could incorporate some additional markup.
 You can see my version below:

 {% raw %}
 ```xml